benfugate/clash-war-tracker/README.md

 ### Other

 If you just want to use the python script, you will want to update `config.json` with your api login and clan information.
-Do not touch the `OUTPUT_DIR` variable unless you know what you're changing.
+You do not need to modify the `DOCKER` variable, this is set automatically if `docker run` is used.

 Then you can just run `python3 main.py` and it will output the results to the `www/` directory.